eericson2005/Energy-vs-GDP/README.md

 <br/>
 Included in the README for this repository are links to the Jupyter Notebook I performed my analysis within, a PowerPoint presentation of my findings, and an in-depth report of my EDA process.<br/>
 <br/>
 If any of the links in the README don’t work, please email me at ericson@uark.edu and I’ll adjust the permissions for the documents.
 The University of Arkansas will unfortunately not allow me to indefinitely share my documents publicly through the student OneDrive.
+Alternatively you can download the raw files directly.

 <h2>Datasets Used</h2>